Adult Student Eligibility for NA

 1) All the following apply for Nutrition Assistance (NA):

 The budgetary unit includes two adult students and one child.
 Adequate childcare is not available for both adult students.
-David and Carol will need to decide which one of them will receive the caretaker exemption.
+David and Carol need to decide which one of them receives the caretaker exemption.

 2) All of the following apply for Nutrition Assistance (NA):